Azure/azure-powershell/src/AppService/docs/hybrid-2019-03-01/Restore-AzWebApp.md

 ### -Database
 Collection of databases which should be restored.
 This list has to match the list of databases included in the backup.
+To construct, see NOTES section for DATABASE properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.WebSite.Models.Api20160801.IDatabaseBackupSetting[]